 Hawks' Bruno Fernando: Ruled out

-Fernando (calf) has been ruled out for Tuesday's game against Toronto, Chris Kirschner of The Athletic reports.
+Fernando (calf) has been ruled out of Thursday's game against the Sixers, Brad Rowland of Locked On Hawks reports.

-As expected, Fernando will sit out of Tuesday's matchup due to a left calf strain.
-John Collins is set to draw the start at center as a result.
+As expected, Fernando will miss a third straight game, and with Alex Len also out, John Collins will likely be in line for another start at center.

 More News